 With respect to the quality of mobile telephony service in other countries, comparisons between Member States and within regions can be problematic for many reasons, including the fact that the technical characteristics of mobile phone networks that determine coverage and capacity will vary between operators and locations.
 Other factors would include the characteristics of individual markets, including topography, population density, frequencies used etc.

-Various initiatives are underway to improve the quality and coverage of mobile services and broadband throughout Ireland.
 Notwithstanding ComReg’s independence, I recognise the frustration felt by Irish consumers where telecommunications networks are not always delivering the services people expect.
 Accordingly, I specifically included in the Programme for Government a commitment to a Mobile Phone and Broadband Taskforce.
-The Taskforce worked with key stakeholders to produce a report in December 2016, available on my Department’s website, which contains 40 actions to alleviate some of the deficits.
+The Taskforce worked with key stakeholders to produce a report in December 2016, available on my Department’s website, which contained 40 actions to alleviate some of the deficits.
 The Implementation Group I co-chair with Minister Kyne is overseeing implementation of the actions and comprises all key stakeholders responsible for delivery.
-This includes ComReg, who attend as both an action owner, and in an observer capacity in their role as the independent Regulator.
+This includes ComReg, which attends as both an action owner, and in an observer capacity in its role as the independent Regulator.

-In terms of addressing mobile coverage blackspots, various initiatives are under way:
+In terms of addressing mobile coverage blackspots, various other initiatives are under way:

 In tandem with the work of the Taskforce, the release by ComReg of the 3.6GHz radio spectrum band, which has been identified at EU level as a primary band suitable for the introduction of 5G, will also contribute to addressing increasing mobile data demands and improve mobile coverage.
 Mobile operators’ commercial investment has also resulted in improved services, following ComReg's 2012 multi-band spectrum auction.
 At least one operator now has in excess of 90% 4G population coverage.